ogratwicklcs/ansible_security_workshop/2.1-enrich/README.md

 >
 > Basically in this playbook we register a small daemon running watch, which will execute a command every 5 seconds.
 This is a rather harsh way to start a repeating task, but serves the purpose of this lab.

-The stage is set now.
-Read on to learn what this use case is about.

 ## Step 1.3 - See the anomaly